featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 ### Publish

-This workflow is intended to be run on every push to your main branch, and is suppsoed to handle uploading of your generated datafiles as well:
+This workflow is intended to be run on every push to your main branch, and is supposed to handle uploading of your generated datafiles as well:

 ```yml
 # .github/workflows/publish.yml